RichardScottOZ/Comic-Analysis/README.md

 # Tasks of Interest
 - Dialogue transcription
-- Therefore, needs a pipeline above that can detect panesl
+- Therefore, needs a pipeline above that can detect panels